Appian RPA provides several modules which include methods to make it much easier to develop the actions robotic processes perform.

 Appian RPA allows extending modules functionality by creating your own Maven projects.
 The projects will end as JAR files in the repository, also known as Maven dependencies.
 To create a new dependency for your robot, you have to:

-Another way to extend modules functionalities is by creating workflow libraries.
+Another way to extend modules functionalities is by creating registered libraries.
 Learn more about libraries.

 The pages in this section will take you through each module, including some exercises.
 For each example, we have access to its source as a reference.
 They are ready to be imported directly into the Eclipse IDE.